2013 FALL RECEPIENTS

 The Association’s main Defense of the Faith activities are education of members and grant-making.

 On Friday, October 19, there was a presentation on the Association’s fledgling prison ministry program, followed by the third annual Defense of the Faith Forum.
 Archbishop Lori was the principal speaker and his topic -- Challenges Facing Catholics in America Today – was very timely and elicited many questions from the audience of over 250.
-Listen to a podcast of the presentation below.
+Listen to a podcast of the presentation by clicking HERE.

 2011 - Defense of the Faith Forum: Passing the Faith to a Younger Generation